-The Kentucky River Lock and Dam No. 9 provides the primary water source for more than 325,000 people.
-It was a century old.
-And it was definitely in need of some inspection.
+More than 325,000 people rely on Lock and Dam No. 9 on the Kentucky River for their primary water source.
+At over a century old, it was definitely in need of inspection.
 The Kentucky River Authority brought us in, and we assessed the structure.
-We looked at the above-water conditions, conducted dive inspections, and took samples (foundation and soil) from the lock walls, main and auxiliary dams, and other structures.
+We looked at the above-water conditions, conducted dive inspections, and took samples (rock and concrete) from the lock walls, main and auxiliary dams, and other structures.

-We evaluated 20 dam raising alternatives and developed concepts for the highest rated options.
-To narrow those options down, we conducted a flood study of the river and a structural analysis of the lock and dam components.
+We then evaluated multiple dam raising alternatives and developed concepts for the highest rated options.
+To narrow those options down, we conducted a study of the river related to flood frequency impacts and a structural analysis of the lock and dam components.

-A new dam, immediately upstream of the existing structure, was constructed.
-Renovations also included scour and slope protections and a conveyance system to transfer water from upper to lower pools in droughts.
-We used in-the-wet construction to reduce costs, risks, project duration, and environmental impacts.
+A new dam, immediately upstream of the existing structure, was designed and constructed.
+We specified an in-the-wet construction method to reduce costs, risks, project duration, and environmental impacts.
+Renovations included scour and slope protections and a conveyance system to transfer water from upper to lower pools in droughts.
 These solutions will protect the water supply of seven nearby communities for 50 years or more.